GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 After layout, each fragment becomes immutable and is never changed again.
 Importantly, we also place a few additional restrictions.
 We don't:

-- Allow any "up" references in the tree
+- Allow any "up" references in the tree.
-(a child can't have a pointer to its parent).
+(A child can't have a pointer to its parent.)
 - Only "bubble" data up the tree
 (a child only reads information from its children, not from its parent).